 describe the desired time delay calculation.

-, given for the orientation of the molecule, are the angles
+The Euler angles, (alpha, beta, gamma), given for the orientation of the molecule, are the angles

 defined in Appendix C of Messiah "Quantum Mechanics".